Neos Credits (NCR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neos Credits Historical Price

-According to the latest data gathered on Neos Credits live price page, the current price of Neos Credits is 0.03787607USD.
-The circulating supply of Neos Credits(NCR) is 40.65M NCR , giving it a market capitalization of $1.54M.
+According to the latest data gathered on Neos Credits live price page, the current price of Neos Credits is 0.03863205USD.
+The circulating supply of Neos Credits(NCR) is 40.65M NCR , giving it a market capitalization of $1.57M.

 The Neos Credits Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NCR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.